WilliamWoha/csjournal/docs/source/Semester1-ICT.rst

     1FA :sub:`16` = 772 :sub:`8`

-| That's it for positive binary representation and conversion.
+| That's it for binary representation and conversion.
 There is another topic, representing decimals in binary, but that's past the scope of this semester.
-NOTE:
-^^^^^
-| You will most likely have an assignment related to the addition of binary numbers via bitwise operators after this lecture.
-To learn this, brush up on half-adder logic online.
-It'll take too long to explain it here.

 .. _s1-ict-l05: